-In the years gone by, system admins used to set up IT infrastructure manually.
-Although managing services and servers manually in a data center is not very tedious, it all changes when you switch to Terraform or to multiple cloud-service providers.
+In the past, system admins used to manually set up IT infrastructure.
+Although managing services and servers manually in a data center is not very tedious, this all changes when you switch to Terraform or multiple cloud service providers.

 Imagine yourself using resources from multiple cloud service providers (AWS, Azure, GCP, etc.).
 Achieving on-demand capacity can slow things down if you manually set up and configure your infrastructure.
 Moreover, all manual processes tend to be error-prone.